-Pivoting after a twenty year career as a science officer, Captain Taes is a first-time commanding officer of Springfield-class science ship, the USS Dvorak.
-Experimenting with her own command style, Taes reaches for a balance between objective aloofness and seeking delight in exploration.
-Operating among the Fourth Fleet’s Deep Space Operations, Task Force 17, Taes leads a science ship that specialises in archaeology and anthropology.
+Pivoting after a twenty year career as a science officer, Captain Taes is the commanding officer of Constitution III-class explorer, the USS Constellation.
+After more than a year of commanding starships (the USS Dvorak and USS Sarek), Taes continues to experiment with her own leadership style: she reaches for a balance between objective aloofness and seeking delight in exploration.

 From her posture, and the way she moves, Taes has been said to have a graceful carriage.
 Taes stands 171 cm tall and weighs 54 kg.
 She has dark brown eyes that look to you with empathy.
 Since her shift to the command track in her late thirties, Taes has recommitted to physical fitness and skincare.

 As a senior science officer, Taes had fallen out of maintaining her Starfleet Academy exercise regime.
 Later, as a Commanding Officer, Taes continuously sets new goals for her health and wellness to reach peak athletic physical condition for her age and species.
 Although she doesn’t wear cosmetics daily, Taes is experimental in keeping up with various fashions from across the Federation.
 As a Deltan, Taes is hairless except for her eyebrows and eyelashes.
 This is most noticeable from her bald scalp.

 Commander Taes, Starbase 310 Gala

 Cadet Taes, Academy graduation